tencurse/neocities-v2/src/resources/dev.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) – docs for HTML/CSS/JavaScript.
 I keep coming back to this because it has great examples to follow–along.
 - [DevDocs](https://devdocs.io/) – API docs for just about any language/framework/etc. It has a search function so you can search through all of the docs, and you can also download it offline.
 - [11ty](https://www.11ty.dev/docs/) – Docs for the static site generator I used to build this website.
+There’s a tutorial below on how to create your site with 11ty!

 ## Tutorials

-- [The Odin Project](https://www.theodinproject.com/) – The ultimate web development online course.
+- [**The Odin Project**](https://www.theodinproject.com/) – The ultimate web development online course.
 It’s free and extensive.
 Teaches the basics of the basics.
 Highly recommend!
   - The biggest hurdle here is that it asks you to dual–boot Linux if you’re on Windows.{% footnoteNum %}{% footnote "I promise it’s worth it.
 Once you start using Linux for coding, you’ll never go back.
-Also, you don’t have to use Ubuntu, but it’s a good beginner distro." %} You can [install WSL instead](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview), but it’s not supported, i.e., if you encounter any problems, the community won’t be able to help you.
+Also, you don’t have to use Ubuntu, but it’s a good beginner distro." %} You can [install WSL instead](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview), but it’s not officially supported by the Project’s community.
+- [**Create a static site using 11ty and deploy to neocities**](https://flamedfury.com/guides/11ty-homepage-neocities/) – The holy grail tutorial that helped me so I never have to use `<iframe>`s for navigation menus, and now you don’t have to, too.
 - [The Modern JavaScript Tutorial](https://javascript.info/) – Great for both beginners and advanced users, though some of it may be _too_ advanced.
 - [A Complete Guide to Dark Mode on the Web](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web) – CSS Tricks tutorial on implementing dark mode on your website
   - [Simple dark mode with CSS variables](https://lukelowrey.com/css-variable-theme-switcher/) – A quick and easy tutorial on implementing dark mode if you don’t have time for the fundamentals